-- In the tool palette, click the Move tool.

-- Hold down the CTRL (Windows) or the OPTION (Macintosh) key and click any endpoint on the selected geometry.

-- Click the same endpoint again.
+- In the tool palette or in the right click context menu, click the Move tool. - Hold down the CTRL (Windows) or the OPTION (Macintosh) key and click any endpoint on the selected geometry. - Click the same endpoint again.

 The selected geometry is copied at the same location; two sets of geometry now exist, both on Layer 1, but only one of the copies remains highlighted (selected).